 - The Social Network – The story of the rise of Facebook provides for us a glimpse into the brilliant mind and potentially destructive personality of the most creative and talented NextGen business leader ever.

 - Creed – Sylvester Stallone’s portrayal of the aging Rocky Balboa is Oscar worthy.
 In terms of how to practice self-leadership during times of crisis and pass on a legacy to the next generation, this underrated film is must-see!

 - Wonder – Based on the best-selling book, Wonder is the story of August “Auggie” Pullman, a young child who was born with a facial disease called mandibulofacial dystosis, also known as “Treacher Collins syndrome.”
 This story chronicles his move from homeschooling into 5th grade public school.
 His parents give a brilliant display of how to lead their family through this transition.

 For movie reviews from a leadership perspective, click these posts:

 - 20 Leadership Quotes from Gordon Gekko and Wall Street

 - 16 Leadership Principles and Quotes From Secretariat

 - 10 Leadership Quotes And Principles From Soul Surfer

-- 10 Leadership Quotes And Principles From X-Men: First Class
+- 27 Leadership Quotes And Lessons From The Avengers Movie

 To have future posts on leadership emailed directly to your Inbox, simply subscribe or click here.